hallettmiket/hallettmiket.github.io/ethos/_posts/2020-02-20-lab-policy-version-1.0.md

 </li>
 <li>To respect people's ideas, and find constructive ways to critique work;
 </li>
-<li>To respect confidentiality of collaborators' projects and data.
-Respect confidentiality of our labs' intellectual property and data.
+<li>To respect confidentiality of collaborators' projects and data, and to respect confidentiality of our labs' intellectual property and data.
 When in doubt, you can discuss it with Mike.</li>
 <li>To be careful with lab resources:
 <ul>
 <li> Make sure all reagents etc are there before you start an assay.
 Beware of expiry dates.</li>